Delta 8 THC in Arkansas: Is It Legal & Where to Buy in 2025?

 Do I Need A Medical Card in Arkansas To Order Delta 8 THC?

-Delta 8 THC is illegal in Arkansas, so you cannot purchase it even if you have a medical card.
-It isn’t legal to sell, purchase or distribute it.
-Medical marijuana laws slightly differ at times, so it’s best to go through the Arkansas Department of Public Health’s processes carefully if you have underlying ailments.
+If you need medical marijuana, it’s best to go through the Arkansas Department of Public Health’s processes carefully if you have underlying ailments.

 To purchase products made from THC, you will need to be diagnosed with a medical condition.
 If your doctor is willing to write a prescription, you may have some luck.
 However, since it’s difficult to obtain the substance, you will have to look for other alternatives.